 £1,170 for one person in a double room.

 Accommodation and meals

-The hotel: Hotel Santa Marina, Venice (4 star), or similar.
+The hotel: Hotel Santa Marina, Venice (4 star).

 Included meals: daily breakfasts and two dinners (with wine).

 We make our way around Venice on foot and by vaporetto.
 Expect a lot of walking on uneven surfaces.
 Steps and standing around are unavoidable.